 Comical?
 Probably.
 Probably it was.
 Like I said, party shenanigans are typically awesome.
 But this day was different.
 The level of ridiculousness even surpassed our normal “When in Rome” attitude.
-Initially I tried to just keep sleeping, or stay in a sleepy place so that I COULD fall back asleep.
-He (after a large amount of choice words) just got up to try and find the damn phone as the one level headed person in the bunch.
+Initially, I tried to just keep sleeping, or stay in a sleepy place so that I COULD fall back asleep.
+He (after a large number of choice words) just got up to try and find the damn phone as the one level-headed person in the bunch.
 (He is actually the one who ended up finding it.)

 If you weren’t exhausted and finally getting an amazing night’s sleep it was probably hilarious.
 He and I?
 We are not morning people and we were not amused.
 And besides that, I NEVER like to start a day with a string of profanity and death threats spilling from my lips.
 It’s just not a great way to wake up.
 (Any of you who have at some point slept through your alarm, woken with a startle, looked wide-eyed at the clock and screamed “FUCK” as your first word of the day know exactly what I’m talking about.)

-My personal breaking point came when a drunk girl I didn’t know actually climbed in bed with me.
-“Oh my God this bed is SO nice!
+My personal breaking point came when a drunk girl I didn’t know actually climbed into bed with me.
+“Oh my God, this bed is SO nice!
 Isn’t it nice?
 I don’t know you but I’m totally climbing in your bed!
 Hahahahaha!
 This must be the best bed in the house.
-Oh my GOD I LOVE this BED!”
+Oh, my GOD, I LOVE this BED!”